 2. Be Active on Social Media

-In many ways, social media websites like Facebook, Twitter, Google+, and LinkedIn are the ultimate customer service portals.
+In many ways, social media websites like Facebook, Twitter, Google my Business, and LinkedIn are the ultimate customer service portals.
 They make it easy for buyers to interact with you, get to know about your company, and ask questions, with the added benefit that satisfied buyers can publicly thank you and easily refer you to others.

 3. Make the Most of Social Listening